2nd workshop on End-User Development in the Internet of Things Era

 In contrast to the early days, EUD now appears in many different contexts, such as offices, homes and even the public space.
 The form that EUD takes depends on the goals and skills of the end-user, on the technology available to design and implement systems, and most importantly the context of use.
 Nonetheless, solutions are often still formulated in terms of the technology to be used and such technology dictates required skills and capabilities regardless of context and potential situational end-user constraints.

-Papers should be formatted according to the Springer LNCS format, and should be submitted through Easychair https://easychair.org/conferences/?conf=eudite17.
+Papers should be formatted according to the SIGCHI extended abstracts format, and should be submitted through Easychair (link follows).

 1. A short introduction session in which participants share their interests and research background.